40 Effective Tips for Sleeping Better on Sweltering Summer Nights

 You might have noticed all the ways your bed makes it harder to sleep in hot weather.
 One option is to ditch the bed entirely and sleep in a hammock.
 A hammock gets significantly better air circulation than a mattress, plus the gentle rocking motion of a hammock creates “sleep spindles,” brief bursts of brain activity associated with peaceful sleep in noisy environments.

-Unplug Before Bed
+Unplug Electronics Before Bed

 By now, you probably know that you shouldn’t be looking at screens before you go to bed because the blue light they emit can make it difficult to fall asleep.
-But in this case “unplug before bed” means actually unplugging all your stuff.
+But in this case, “unplug before bed” means actually unplugging all your stuff.
 If you’ve got a lot of appliances and gadgets plugged in during the night, they’re generating heat, even if they aren’t being used.
-For the sake of ease, plug everything into a power strip, and then unplug that before bed to help keep your room cooler.
+For the sake of ease, plug everything into a power strip, and then turn that off before bed to help keep your room cooler.

 Take Off Your Shoes